vitaut/vitaut.net/content/posts/2023/measuring-clock-precision.md

 > many times, in a loop, you’ll have to repeat a page access
 > in order to time it successfully)

-[`gettimeofday`][2] is obviously not a suitable API for this because it has only microsecond resolution so I was considering using [`std::chrono::steady_clock`][3] instead.
+[`gettimeofday`][2] is not a good fit for this because it has only microsecond resolution so I was considering using [`std::chrono::steady_clock`][3] instead.
 Unfortunately the standard doesn't give a way to determine the actual clock resolution.
 We only know that it is at least `clock::time_point::period` seconds.
 For `steady_clock` the period is normally `std::ratio<1, 1000000000>` which gives us 1ns but the real resolution is a multiple of that.

 [2]: https://man7.org/linux/man-pages/man2/gettimeofday.2.html
 [3]: https://en.cppreference.com/w/cpp/chrono/steady_clock